EdynuT/DOTformat_encrypter/README.md

 ## Requirements

-- Python 3.6 or higher
+- Python 3.6 or higher, python 3.11.9 is the recommended
 - Python libraries:
   - `tkinter`
   - `pycryptodome`